What is Going on Behind the Attacks on SIGAR?Tweet

 Topics: Government Accountability

-Related Content: SIGAR, Congressional Oversight, Contractor Accountability, Inspector General Oversight, Iraq & Afghanistan Reconstruction Contracts, Waste, Wasteful Defense Spending, Transparency in Contracting
+Related Content: Special Inspector General for Afghanistan Reconstruction (SIGAR), Congressional Oversight, Contractor Accountability, Inspector General Oversight, Iraq & Afghanistan Reconstruction Contracts, Waste, Wasteful Defense Spending, Transparency in Contracting

 - January 17, 2018